Scholarships and Awards

 The School has a strong scholarship program made available by the generous donations of alumni and friends.
 Scholarships are awarded on the basis of academic merit and need and assist students in paying for their tuition.
-Any School of Environmental and Forest Sciences student is eligible to apply.
 The SEFS Scholarship Application Form is available online.
 The application deadline is April 15 for the following academic year, and the program is open to incoming as well as current ESRM undergraduates and SEFS graduate students.
 BSE students should apply directly to WPPF.
 Awards are made for up to $12,000 per year.
 Other sources of financial aid include:

 The Charles L. Pack Essay Competition provides a $500 award annually for the best essay on a forestry topic written for the general public.
 Contact email@example.com with questions.

 - The Director's Office supports graduate student travel to national conferences, seminars, and professional meetings.
 The funding is meant to supplement research grant funding and the Graduate School Fund for Excellence and Innovation.

 - The Director's Office provides financial support to defray costs incurred to complete ESRM senior capstone projects.
 Students submit the Capstone Award Form to apply for this support.